This Woman's Brother Calls Her An A**hole For Taking Her Dog When She Moved To New Apartment

 Research in family dynamics highlights how unresolved feelings about ownership can lead to conflict and resentment among family members.

-Moreover, studies show that pets serve as important sources of emotional support, and conflicts surrounding ownership can create feelings of insecurity and loss.
-The brother's reaction may stem from feelings of abandonment or jealousy, particularly if he perceives the dog as a symbol of their shared connection.
+Moreover, pets often become a major source of comfort, so it is no surprise that this kind of conflict can feel personal.
+The brother's reaction may stem from feelings of abandonment or jealousy, particularly if he sees the dog as a symbol of their shared connection.

 7. "Your dog, and you had her twice as long as your brother did anyway."